 Your homeowner’s policy may provide a small benefit if the vehicle is damaged while it is stored at your house.
 You may also have some liability protection in your homeowner’s policy to cover any expenses arising from negligence on your part.
 But chances are good that these coverage amounts won’t be nearly enough if you are involved in a serious accident that causes property damage, injury, or death.
 If you are found liable for an accident and you don’t have enough insurance, you’ll have to make up the difference.
 If you can’t pay in cash, an injured party can go after your home, retirement savings, or other assets to collect a judgement against you.

-The right insurance policy can go a long way toward protecting you and your family if you are pursuing happiness in a recreational vehicle.
+The right choice of our many specialty policies can go a long way toward protecting you and your family, if you are pursuing happiness in a recreational vehicle.

 The information in this article is not intended to be tax or legal advice, and it may not be relied on for the purpose of avoiding any federal tax penalties.
 You are encouraged to seek tax or legal advice from an independent professional advisor.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any product.
 This material was written and prepared by Emerald. © 2013 Emerald Connect, Inc.